When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Individual Source Discussion

 \subsection{NGC~1194}

-Among the sources considered, NGC~1194 exhibits the second-largest predicted BHS, with a size of $0.131 \pm 0.049~\mu$as shown in Table~\ref{tab:md}.
-Its relatively large BHS size is attributable to its high BH mass, although the host AGN is significantly more distant than the other sources in the selected sample, located at 55~Mpc from Earth.
-NGC~1194 is the only source in the sample situated beyond 30~Mpc, making it a potential candidate for incorporating higher-order gravitational redshift corrections \citep{Villaraos2022}.
-22~GHz water maser measurements constrain the BH mass with a precision of approximately 10\% and determine the disk inclination angle to 85\textdegree.
-A SVLBI mission to provide fringe spacing comparable to BHS-scale features would require a baseline 1.4 times longer than the Earth-L2 separation and would need to achieve a brightness sensitivity of $\sim$2~mJy at 230~GHz.
+NGC~1194 is the high-mass, high-distance outlier in the primary sample.
+The MCP VLBI maser disk model of \citet{Kuo2010} gives the second largest predicted BHS, $0.13 \pm 0.01~\mu$as, because the large BH mass compensates for the galaxy's 55~Mpc distance.
+It is the only selected target beyond 30~Mpc, making it a candidate for dynamical modeling that includes higher-order gravitational redshift corrections \citep{Villaraos2022}.
+Its 22~GHz maser disk is nearly edge-on, though no precise fitted inclination is quoted in Table~\ref{tab:md}; resolving BHS-scale structure would require a baseline 1.4 times Earth-L2.
+Its 230~GHz continuum estimate is $S_{230}\approx1.7$~mJy~beam$^{-1}$ (Table~\ref{tab:NGC1194_flux}), placing NGC~1194 near the sensitivity floor of plausible SVLBI experiments.

-Despite its favorable angular diameter, NGC~1194 exhibits notably faint radio emission, a property that may be partly attributable to its relatively large distance from Earth compared to the rest of the sample.
-The low flux density of NGC~1194 at 229~GHz presents a significant limitation for future efforts to resolve its event horizon.
-The AGN-core brightness is estimated to be only $\sim$2~mJy~beam$^{-1}$ at 229~GHz (Table~\ref{tab:NGC~1194_flux}).
-Extended-jet emission could not be ruled out through low-frequency extrapolation, and the lack of high-frequency imaging leaves open the possibility that the observed flux arises from thermal-dust.
-Nonetheless, as shown in Figure~\ref{fig:sed_1194}, the spectrum looks flat from $\sim$5$-$250~GHz, which is often interpreted as arising from an AGN-core \citep{Blandford1979, Shabala2012}.
+The limiting factor is brightness rather than angular size.
+At fixed luminosity, an object at 55~Mpc would appear about 50 times fainter than NGC~4258.
+Low-frequency extrapolation does not rule out extended jet emission, and the lack of higher-frequency imaging leaves thermal dust as another possible contributor.
+Even so, the spectrum in Figure~\ref{fig:sed_1194} remains broadly flat from $\sim$5$-$250~GHz, a common signature of compact AGN-core emission \citep{Blandford1979, Shabala2012}.

-22~GHz water masers in this source trace a Keplerian disk at radii ranging from 0.54$^{+0.25}_{-0.03}$ to 1.33$^{+0.06}_{-0.97}$~pc from the SMBH \citep{Gao2016b}.
-In addition to this well-characterized 22~GHz emission, the source also exhibits 183~GHz water masers, although they are significantly fainter than the $\sim$1~Jy counterparts at 22~GHz\citep{Pesce2023}.
-The 183~GHz water masers are most prominent near the systemic velocity and closely correspond to the systemic features of the 22~GHz water masers.
+Its 22~GHz masers trace a Keplerian disk from 0.54$^{+0.25}_{-0.03}$ to 1.33$^{+0.06}_{-0.97}$~pc \citep{Kuo2010}.
+NGC~1194 also hosts 183~GHz water masers, but these lines are far fainter than the $\sim$1~Jy 22~GHz emission and are concentrated near the systemic features \citep{Pesce2023}.